top of page

 heightens senses and possibly connection to self, other and environment.

-This is the first R&D of the work and Rebecca is now looking to share and test the work as well as explore further development and touring opportunities.
+Rebecca is now looking to share and test the work as well as explore further development and touring opportunities.

 bottom of page